|

 priest.
 They most likely still

-response Paul says, “Who are you, Lord”?
+response to Jesus Paul says, “Who are you, Lord”?

 See my notes in chapter nine concerning these words.

-Paul was basically asking, “who are you?
+Paul was basically asking, "Who are you?

 Are you the Lord God of Israel”?
 The